 2. Set a Reasonable Goal for Weight Loss

 If you're overweight or obese, you don't have to get thin to reduce your risk for a heart attack or stroke.
 If you lose 5% to 10% of your weight, you'll improve your cholesterol numbers and lower your blood pressure and blood sugar levels.

 3. Take Your Heart Medicine

-It sounds like a no-brainer, but don't skip your meds.
-A lot of people don't take their medications the way their doctor told them to.
-Figure out what keeps you from taking your medicine -- such as side effects, cost, or forgetfulness -- and ask your doctor for help.
+It sounds like a no-brainer, but don't skip your medications.
+Many people don't take their medications the way their doctor told them to.
+Figure out what keeps you from taking your medicine -- it could be side effects, cost, or forgetfulness -- and ask your doctor for help.

 4. Eat Well

 If you stick to a healthy diet, you could lower your odds of getting heart disease.

 Fill your plate with different kinds of: